Thank you for visiting our Hot Meals Page. Here you will find information regarding the meals we offer together with instructions how to order them.

 Paying for lunches:

 Menus are available online.
 There are four meal options each day – a hot meal, a vegetarian option, a jacket potato option and a cold option.
 Please select one only.
-The dessert is automatically included and there will always be a small selection of fruit available if your child prefers not to have the dessert.
+The dessert is automatically included and there will always be a small selection of fruit or yoghurts available if your child prefers not to have the dessert.

 Wisepay is our online payment system.
 This allows parents to choose their child's hot meals and pay online.
 The system is quick and easy to use and enables parents to pay for meals at their convenience.
-For pupils who are eligible for free school meals, parents are able to order is the same way, but the system will not ask for any payments.
+For pupils who are eligible for free school meals, parents are able to order this the same way, but the system will not ask for any payments.
 Alternatively, parents may return a paper menu along with their cash or cheque (payable to Navenby Primary School) by the same deadline.

 Meals are currently £2.30 per day.